 I would not call excitement the feeling that overwhelmed me in the cubicle.
 It was a sensation of blood rushing to my head with such speed and my heart pounding with such a tremor that it seemed I was to self-combust.
-Light from a video screen that featured men fornicating cast Will’s muscles in a subtle sheen.
+Light from a video screen cast a sheen on Will’s muscles.
 I had wanted this for a while, but I had not expected this to happen as it did.
 Perhaps it was too soon.
 Then again, there might never be a right moment.
-From then on, throughout college, sexual expression involved huddling in the corner of a newspaper stand to skim gay magazines and trips to porn arcades, my soul hungry for acknowledgement from other gay guys I encountered anywhere from the classroom to the subway.
+From then on, throughout college, sexual expression involved huddling in the corner of a newspaper stand to skim gay magazines and trips to porn arcades, my soul hungry for acknowledgement from other gay guys whom I encountered anywhere from the classroom to the subway.
 The most burning desire was the most elusive: love and friendship.

 Joe in “Pride” has it good.
 He’s got a mentor in Mark, a family in gay and lesbian activists, and amity in Onllwyn’s people.
 His loneliness is with his parents.
-But that passes because they find out about him when his mother chances upon newspaper clippings he has been collecting on the aid Onllywyn has been receiving from Mark and the gang.
+But that passes because they find out about him when his mother chances upon newspaper clippings he has been collecting on Onllywyn, Mark, and the gang.
 Sure, his mother is in tears and his father is in a rage.
 Nevertheless, the truth is out.
 If silence equals death, then noise equals life.
 Joe, in the end, is able to hold a loudspeaker to his mouth as he proclaims in open space equal rights to gays and miners alike.

 At Tufts University, I sought acceptance from resources different from Joe’s.
 I called the gay and lesbian hotline one evening.
-The mere act of pressing the numbers on the phone engendered moments of deliberation and heart palpitations.
-Since it was late in the night, the phone kept ringing.
-I then found out about the Boston Alliance of Gay and Lesbian Youths (BAGLY) through the yellow pages.
+The mere act of pressing the numbers on the phone gave me heart palpitations.
+Since it was late, the phone kept ringing.
+I then found out about the Boston Alliance of Gay and Lesbian Youths (BAGLY) from the yellow pages.
 Sitting in a circle as we each broadcasted our clandestine crushes, masturbatory longings, insecurities, and traumas was nerve-wracking for a kid from the Philippines, especially one who had a hard time as it was greeting hello to a stranger.
 Fortunately, I did have role-models in John and Danny, two campus activists.
 The former was Caucasian, auburn-haired with glasses, handsome in a tall, bookish way and as vocal as a presidential candidate.
 The latter was Asian and lean and more on the subdued side.
 They were visible in the quad and on the library roof, championing their gay identities and the respect for all LGBT individuals.
 Pink triangle buttons were pinned on their tops as they were on other members of the Tufts gay and lesbian organization, marking them as comrades of an exclusive tribe.

 It was staggering, their courage at so young an age.
-I wondered where they got it.
-We didn’t have today’s copiousness of celebrities coming out of the closet, and the only gay character I knew of was Steven in “Dynasty,” who was far from an ideal role-model considering his mother was Alexis Carrington, primetime’s queen of conniving bitches.
+I wondered where they got it from.
+We didn’t have today’s copiousness of celebrities coming out of the closet, and the only gay character I knew of was Steven in “Dynasty,” who was far from an ideal role-model considering his mother was Alexis Carrington, prime time’s queen of conniving bitches.
 Although I didn’t stand beside John and Danny, the two were my saviors.
 They spoke for me.

 Coming out in the second millennium is a different matter.
 The internet has driven porn arcades and gay magazines to near extinction.
 Chat sites furnish opportunities aplenty for the young, the confused, and the curious to connect with each other without the heebie-jeebies of public recognition.
 Online conversations establish familiarity.
 Coming out is less of a scary ordeal.
 At the same time, though, I lament the loss of innocence that underscored the fear of my generation.
 Sex was a mystery, not a boom of graphic videos downloaded onto a computer, and the knot in my throat as I cruised Polk Street was a rite of passage.
 Paralyzing as the experience was, it allowed for the possibility of human warmth.